 Collapsing the Project from Weeks to Minutes

 Able to hover in winds up to 22 mph, these inspection drones can quickly scan a building envelope and relay data and video to consultants, both those on the ground and back in the office.

 An inspection like this normally might require several weeks of planning, the acquisition of various safety permits, insurance, specialized equipment and a crew on a swing stage.
 In order to cover the entire face of the building, they would have to investigate one small area of the building at a time before resetting the swing stage to the next section.

 This entire process used to be costly, laborious and dangerous.
 Now, a single individual operating a drone can inspect the same building in a fraction of the time.
 Drones like these represent just one of the innovative approaches by GCI Consultants.
-Over the past three decades, GCI has offered consulting for construction sites in nearly every state in the U.S., as well as several international locations.
-Over that time, they have built up a reputation for bringing innovation to the industry, and drones represent the next stage in that development.
+Over the past three decades, GCI has offered consulting for construction sites in every state in the U.S., as well as several international locations.
+Over that time, we have built up a reputation for bringing innovation to the industry, and drones represent the next stage in that development.

 Safety First, Speed Second